Formula vs. Breastfeeding: Making the Right Choice

 Nipple tenderness: Nipple soreness and tenderness can happen due to wrong positions.
 A lactation consultant can help you learn the correct feeding technique for an easy feeding experience.

-Breast engorgement: I had engorged breasts due to swollen blood vessels causing my milk to build up.
+Breast engorgement: My breasts had engorged due to milk buildup.
 My gynaecologist advised me to feed the baby more often or pump out milk to reduce the discomfort.
-Gently massage the breast and use a cold compress to ease the tenderness.
+I also gently massaged the breasts and used a cold compress to ease the tenderness.

-Clogged milk duct: Skipping feedings or tight bras can cause a clogged duct, like a lump on the breast.
+Clogged milk duct: Skipping feedings or tight bras can cause a clogged milk duct, which can look like a lump on the breast.
 Massage the area with gentle pressure to open the duct.

 Cost Comparison

 Breast milk is free.
 And unless you are pumping, you don't even need extra supplies like bottles and nipples.
 In contrast, formula feeding can be expensive.
-You need products like powder, bottles, nipples, and cleaners for the entire formula-feeding period.
+You need formula powder, feeding bottles, nipples, and cleaners for the entire formula-feeding period.
 Additionally, if you have a child with special feeding needs, the cost of soy and hypoallergenic formula quickly adds up.

 Formula feeding does offer convenience and flexibility.
-It is a significant financial commitment when you factor in the cost of hiring help and time spent preparing bottles.
+However, it is a significant financial commitment when you factor in the cost of hiring help and the time spent preparing bottles.

 Making an Informed Decision